Critical Kaluza-Klein black holes and black strings in D = 10: Black objects in Kaluza-Klein theory

 \subsection{Numerical construction of Localized black holes}

-To numerically construct LOC we follow the approach of Kalisch et al. \cite{Kalisch:2017bin} with minor modifications.
+To numerically construct LOC we follow the approach of Kalisch et al.\ \cite{Kalisch:2017bin} with minor modifications.
 Essentially, we considered a different compacitifaction of the radial coordinate so that we could extract the constants $C_\tau$ and $C_y$ appearing in the conserved charges \eqref{masstension} by calculating 1st derivatives of our unknown functions.
 In this section we superficially discuss the actual numerical construction of LOC and refer the reader to \cite{Kalisch:2017bin} for further details.

 We seek static axisymmetric black holes that are asymptotically KK and localized on a circle of (asymptotic) length $L$.
-We choose adapted coordinates coordinates so that symmetries of the spacetime become manifest.
-This implies that the actual boundaries of the computational domain are: the black hole horizon, asymptotic infinity, the periodic boundary, the reflection plane and an axis of symmetry, where the horizon $S^{D-2}$ smoothly shrinks to zero size, and is exposed because the localization on the $S^1$.
-From the viewpoint of finding these black holes numerically, since the integration domain has five boundaries, we naturally work with two coordinate patches: One patch adapted to a `near' region (containing the horizon), and another one adapted to a `far' region (containing the asymptotic infinity).
-The integration domain is schematically shown in Fig. \ref{intdomain}.
+We choose adapted coordinates so that symmetries of the spacetime become manifest.
+This implies that the actual boundaries of the computational domain are: the black hole horizon, the asymptotic infinity, the periodic boundary, the reflection plane and an axis of symmetry where the horizon $S^{D-2}$ smoothly shrinks to zero size, which is exposed because the localization on the $S^1$.
+From the point of view of finding these black holes numerically, since the integration domain has five boundaries, we naturally work with two coordinate patches: One patch adapted to a `near' region (containing the horizon), and another one adapted to a `far' region (containing the asymptotic infinity).
+The integration domain is schematically shown in Fig.\ \ref{intdomain}.